What is Remote Work?

 Remote workers are “always-on”

 This is a fear of remote employees and their employers alike.
 Employees value working remotely because it gives them the freedom to make their own schedule - not because it allows their schedule to be 24/7.
 Employers don’t want remote employees to work nonstop either, for fear that they’ll burn out and lose their passion for their position.
 It’s important in the beginning of a remote work agreement to work out which hours an employee should expect to be available and which times of day are more open for flexibility.
+Here are some great tips for working remotely that can help you set some boundaries.
 In addition to laying down standards for availability, remote teams should set clear expectations about communication and develop messaging channels for its members.

 Remote workers don’t actually work